egXcoder/Study-Repository/database/parts/indexes.md

               Index Cond: (term = 'Fall 2024')
 ```

-- Comment:
-    - it will scan index term and get the pages which have rows in bitmap
-    - it will scan index student_id and get the pages which have rows in bitmap
-    - it will and these bits .. to get the page numbers which here and there
-    - then will go to heap and fetch these pages

 - Bitmap structure:
     - bits are per row and grouped by pages for quickly comparsion
     - if there are 1m record in database, potentially you will have 1m bits